jberlo78/thebestspinner/docs/env.rst

 **sphinbuilder**

-    A tool for testing HTML render of `tbsab`'s documentation.
+    A tool for testing HTML render of `tbs`'s documentation.

 **longtest**